kevinfiol/kevinfiol.github.io/content/blog/hosting-your-invidious-instance-on-a-vps.md

 # Hosting Your Invidious Instance on a VPS

+**Update 2022: This post is likely outdated.
+I recommend checking the official installation instructions found on the [Github repo](https://github.com/iv-org/invidious).**

 [Invidious](https://github.com/iv-org/invidious) is an alternative front-end to YouTube with an emphasis on privacy and low system resource usage.
 It is wonderful free software that not only does away with the annoyances of Google's bloated, ad-ridden video site, but also adds plenty of QoL features.

 This weekend I spent some time setting up my own instance of Invidious to share with friends.
 Here's a quick rundown on what I did: